felipenlunkes/felipenlunkes/README.md

 My life as a developer starts at the age of 2, when I was introduced to a computer.
 Later, at the age of 15, I decided to take a technical course in computing and programming, which made me fall in love with programming.
 In this course I learned some languages and also tried to learn others by myself, in a self-taught way.
 Today, I have experience in C, x86 Assembly, Java, Pascal, Basic, Visual Basic (.NET) and Python.

 I am a loyal open source user and all my projects were released with some free license.
 I have a passion for designing and implementing operating systems and I created and maintain one as a hobby, as you can see below in my active projects.
+This operating system project of mine stems from my fascination with Unix systems and a desire to better understand how an operating system works and is organized.

 I am currently studying JavaScript, Java and Python with the aim of becoming a backend and frontend developer.
 I am also a biologist with an interest in developing solutions for bioinformatics.